Using simulations to check alpha

 It is important to note that, although alpha = 0.05 is commonly used, this is an arbitrary choice and you should consider what is an appropriate type 1 error rate for your particular investigation.

-Altough it isn’t necessary to check that a statistical analysis as simple as a t-test does not yield more than 5% of false-positive results, when the structure of the data is complex and analysed with more advanced models (e.g. when explanatory variables are mathematically linked to each other, and are combined in a mixed-effect models), this may allow to compare different modelling approach and select the one that does not produce more than 5% false positive results.
+Although it isn’t necessary to check that a statistical analysis as simple as a t-test does not yield more than 5% false-positive results, in situations where the structure of the data is complex and analysed with more advanced models (e.g. when explanatory variables are mathematically linked to each other or are combined in a mixed-effect model), this may allow to compare different modelling approaches and select one that does not produce more than 5% false-positive results.

-Such complex example where simulations is the only viable approach to construct a statistical model that does not lead to spurious effects can be found in this paper: * Ihle, Malika, et al (2020).
-“Measuring Up to Reality: Null Models and Analysis Simulations to Study Parental Coordination Over Provisioning Offspring.”
-Frontiers in Ecology and Evolution. https://doi.org/10.3389/fevo.2019.00142
+Such complex example, where simulation is the only viable approach to construct a statistical model that does not lead to spurious effects, can be found in this paper:

 Back to top